jfeltz/tasty-integrate/README.md

 ------------------------

 ## TODO
-* Support for Smallcheck, Hunit
+* Support for Smallcheck and Hunit
-* The end-game is to patch this into tasty or test-framework (via specific console TestRunner), or possibly export this package(s) functionality into a larger collaborative Haskell-In-Production tool-set, analogous to Eclipse.
+* The end-game is to patch this into tasty or test-framework (via specific console TestRunner), or possibly move this functionality into a larger collaborative Haskell-In-Production tool-set that is analogous to Eclipse.